LudvigOlsen/cvms/README.md

   - Argument “positive” now defaults to 2.
-If a dependent variable has the values 0 and 1, 1 is now the default positive class, as that’s the second largest values.
+If a dependent variable has the values 0 and 1, 1 is now the default positive class, as that’s the second smallest value.
 If the dependent variable is a character, it’s in alphabetical order.

   - Results now contain a count of singular fit messages.
 See